-So, what now? —Especially since I’ve gone four months since my last entry.
+So, what now? —especially since I’ve gone four months since my last entry.

-So, once again, what now?—Since all I accomplished was getting stuck and letting momentum dissipate.
+So, once again, what now?—since all I accomplished was getting stuck and letting momentum dissipate.

 There is a structural conundrum to confront.

-However, if I were to embrace their rule and enter their war of all against all for attention, I’m nearly certain I would end up as a casualty in that Hunger Game.
-Meanwhile, if I were to choose not to work on this blog—at all—would that be better than simply writing it (even for myself alone!) to see what happens?
-I will leave this question hanging—it is an honest question near the heart of this experiment, not a rhetorical one.
-Meanwhile if any readers have any thoughts for me, please let me know.
+However, if I were to embrace their reign and enter their war of all against all for attention, I’m quite sure I would end up as a casualty in that Hunger Game.
+And meanwhile, if I were to choose not to work on this blog, at all, would that be better than simply writing (even for myself alone!) to see what happens?
+I will leave this question hanging.
+It is an honest one, and not simply rhetorical.
+If readers have thoughts for me, please let me know.